Translate

 8. Selctions > Select None.

-9. Duplicate framed image layer by 85%.
+9. Duplicate framed image layer and then resize by 85%.
 Be sure "All Layers" is not checked:

 10. At this point you can crop your tag.
 Crop tool > Merged Opaque.
 And then click on the check mark on the far left.